ouicate/gonka/proposals/invalid-participant-exclusion/README.md

 ## **Proposed Solution**

-### 1. **Introduce a New Query and data structure: `InvalidatedParticipants`**
+### 1. **Introduce a New Query and data structure: `ExcludedParticipants`**

-* A new chain query will return a list of **invalidated participants for the current epoch** only.
+* A new chain query will return a list of **excluded participants for the current epoch** only.
 * This query will include:
     * Participant identifier
+    * EffectiveHeight — the block height at which the participant was added to the exclusion list
-    * Epoch index for when they are invalidated
+    * Epoch index for when they are excluded
-    * Reason for invalidation (e.g., bad inference, wrong model, configuration issue)
+    * Reason for exclusion (e.g., invalidation due to bad inference, wrong model, configuration issue; maintenance; operator request)
 * No cryptographic proof is necessary (for now) as it’s only relevant to the current epoch and used for filtering.
-* The list will be added to whenever a participant is marked invalid by the validation algorithms
+* The list will be added to whenever a participant is added to the exclusion list
 * There should be no need for specific pruning
 * There should be no write access to the list via queries or other endpoints.